kwokhuen/minimalistic-chat/README.md

 They persist all your data, from your embarrassing status back in 2008 to your conversations with your friends.

 ## Solution
-Minimalistic Chat is a very simple chatting application where you can set a name, go to a chatroom and start talking about your anything!
+Minimalistic Chat is a very simple chatting application where you can set a name, go to a chatroom and start talking about anything!
-And you bet it, we do not persist your conversation.
+And you bet, we do not persist your conversation.
 You can start a chatroom and talk about anything.

 Life is short.
 Live in the moment.
 Don't look back.